andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 So a total of two functions: one to parse the overall receipt, and one to parse each in-app purchase receipt nested _within_ the overall receipt.

 Now comes the hard part.
 Actually doing all the decoding.
-Don&#8217;t forget the [strategy][11] we&#8217;re going to take!
-That&#8217;ll help you walk through this code without getting insanely overwhelmed (hopefully).
+Don't forget the [strategy][11] we're going to take!
+That'll help you walk through this code without getting insanely overwhelmed (hopefully).

 <a name="parse-function-implementation" class="jump-target"></a>